aadharna/watts/README.md

-# enigma
+# Watts
 PINSKY v2

 This is a rewrite and extension of the UntouchableThunder repo.

-**Furthermore, we aim for Enigma to generically tackle the problem of simultaneous learning with generators and solvers.**
+**Furthermore, we aim for Watts to generically tackle the problem of simultaneous learning with generators and solvers.**

 In PINSKY (v1.0), I manually created futures and collected answers after each distributed call.